bqpd/2a-graphs/README.md

 todo
 -----
 - cleanup and comment the javascript
-- using jQuery,
-  - clean up tooltips with [Poshy Tip](http://vadikom.com/demos/poshytip/#download)
 - add a multiple select widget to let people choose which departments they want to see
 	- useful for 2A students
 	- d.value = d.pop * d.weight
 	- jQuery multiple select resources: [get selection](http://stackoverflow.com/questions/2290181/jquery-multiple-select-options) | [quite functional widget](http://www.erichynds.com/jquery/jquery-ui-multiselect-widget)
 - make it a meteor app, and show what the last twentyorso people moused over
  	- should work well with animations?

 notes
 ------